 Miss Mary Wardell's Jubilee Picnic takes place in 1887, the year of Queen Victoria's Jubilee, celebrating 50 years of her reign.
-This was a global celebration, as illustrated by the 'Jubilee' Sanitary Washable wallpaper pictured above - showing Victoria, the Queen Empress of her dominions, their people, and their wild animals - including some very charming beavers carrying bundles of sticks, presumably representing hard working subjects.
-Britain is represented by the rose, thistle and shamrock - England, Scotland and Ireland.
+This was a global celebration, as illustrated by the 'Jubilee' Sanitary Washable wallpaper pictured above - showing Victoria as the Queen Empress of her dominions, illustrated with popular stereotypes of their people and wild animals - including some delightful beavers carrying bundles of sticks.

 This episode features two unique celebrations of the 1887 Jubilee, celebrations outside the official pomp and spectacle.